arachid/clockwize-and-leaderboard/README.md

 To be conservative, since Redis Sorted Set uses a skip list and hashmap, we can double the size to 16 GB for the pointers, indexes and other overhead.

-Modern hardware can easily handle the 16 gigs of memory load.
-16 gigs are our worst-case scenario: load in memory all-time scores for all the registered users of a major game like Fortnite.
-Obviously, we can optimize that, we don't need to load un-active users.
-But, our rough estimation demonstrates that we can use an in-memory solution to handle hundreds of millions with low latency.
+Modern hardware can easily handle 16 GB of memory load.
+16 GB is our worst-case scenario: load in memory all-time scores for all the registered users of a major game like Fortnite.
+We can optimize that; we don't need to load inactive users.
+However, our rough estimation demonstrates that we can use an in-memory solution to handle hundreds of millions of entries for a major game like Fortnite with low latency.

 **Reconciliation: ** We can set up a daily cron job that replays the score updates from our Kafka queue and verifies that the score matches what we have in the database.
-That way, we can monitor our system's reliability.
+That way, we can monitor our system consistency and detect bugs.

 ### Follow Up

 We can easily spend weeks designing the perfect leaderboard system.
-But, since it's a 4-5 hour exercise, we defined requirements, our API and a high-level architecture.
-There are a few things that we can dive deeper into if we had additional time:
+However, since it's a 4-5 hour exercise, we defined the requirements, our API, and a high-level architecture.
+There are a few things that deserve to dive deeper into if we have additional time:

 -Using geo-sharding to scale our database and keep the data closer to the users geographically -Deep dive into how Redis Sorted Set uses Skip tables to access the top K score in an O(K) time and makes score updates in an O(log n), making it very efficient.
--Define a partition strategy in our Kafka cluster to guarantee the order of message delivery to our Redis Cluster and consistent score
+-Define a partitioning strategy in our Kafka cluster to guarantee the order of message delivery to our Redis Cluster and a consistent score.
--Other features: Authentication and fetching user info (name, picture, country) while fetching its score.
+-Other features: Authentication and fetching user info (name, picture, country) while fetching users scores.